Devices / Red Light Therapy / LED Red Light

 PubMed

-This study was conducted in a lab using animal cells and has not been tested in humans.
-Further research is needed to confirm its effectiveness and safety in people with psoriasis.
+This study was conducted in mice and its results may not translate to humans.
+Further research is needed to confirm the hydrogel's effectiveness and safety in humans.

 PubMed